-A monarch butterfly feeds on a coreopsis flower at Te Puna Quarry Park.
-The butterfly garden there grows wildflowers every year.
+A monarch butterfly feeds at Te Puna Quarry Park.
+The butterfly garden grows wildflowers every year.
+Photo: Sandra Simpson

 They select Wildflower World plants for their non-invasive habits, to provide continuing colour through the growing season and to suit local growing conditions.

 Once flowering is over, the plants can simply be mowed and the site made ready for re-seeding.
 The Brunsdens recommend an annual 50 per cent re-seeding of any wildflower garden, and particularly meadow gardens, mostly because of this country’s strong-growing grasses.